andrewchambers/minipeg/README.md

-# tinypeg
+# minipeg

-`tinypeg` is a tool for generating recursive-descent parsers: programs that perform pattern matching on text.
+`minipeg` is a tool for generating recursive-descent parsers: programs that perform pattern matching on text.

-Unlike `lex` and `yacc`, `tinypeg` supports unlimited backtracking, provide ordered choice as a means for disambiguation, and can combine scanning (lexical analysis) and parsing (syntactic analysis) into a single activity.
+Unlike `lex` and `yacc`, `minipeg` supports unlimited backtracking, provide ordered choice as a means for disambiguation, and can combine scanning (lexical analysis) and parsing (syntactic analysis) into a single activity.

-`tinypeg` is also easy to embed in your C project by copying the amalgamated release has a permissive license the MIT license.
+`minipeg` is also easy to embed in your C project by copying the amalgamated release (which has the permissive license MIT license).

 ## History

-`tinypeg` started as a fork of peg/leg https://www.piumarta.com/software/peg/.
+`minipeg` started as a fork of peg/leg https://www.piumarta.com/software/peg/.
 The aim of the fork was removal of the redundant and confusing alternate syntax, and improving ease of distribution by adding amalgamated releases.

 ## References